tnear/AutocorrectForDevelopers/README.md

 *AutoCorrect.ahk* is shown on the left in yellow.
 It contains more rules overall, but many of those rules are for rare words which software developers are unlikely ever to need.

-*AutocorrectForDevelopers.ahk* tries to fill the autocorrect gap for developers by including many software development typos which the esteemed *AutoCorrect.ahk* is missing.
+*AutocorrectForDevelopers.ahk* aims to fill the autocorrect gap for developers by including many software development typos which the esteemed *AutoCorrect.ahk* is missing.

 ## Common developer typos added for...
-- Languages: C, C++, C#, CSS, Go, Java, JavaScript, Julia, MATLAB, PHP, Python, R, Ruby, Rust, SQL, Swift
+- Languages: C, C++, C#, CSS, FORTRAN, Go, Java, JavaScript, Julia, MATLAB, Perl, PHP, Python, R, Ruby, Rust, SQL, Swift
 - Programs: GDB, Git, PowerShell, UNIX CLI
 - Topics: algorithms, artificial intelligence, cryptography, databases, machine learning, networking, operating systems
 - (more to come!)